ga4gh/data-security/AAI/AAIConnectProfile.md

 2. Claim Clearinghouses MUST either check the validity of the JWT or treat the token as opaque.

-    1. If treating the token as a JWT a Claim Clearinghouse MUST
+    1. If treating the token as a JWT a Claim Clearinghouse:

-        1. Check the Token’s signature via JWKS or having stored the public key
+        1. MUST check the Token’s signature via JWKS or having stored the public key.

             1. A metadata URL (.well-known URL) SHOULD be used here to use the jwks_uri parameter.